Welcome to the Mary A. Rackham Institute (MARI) at the University of Michigan!

 MARI Testing Services

-MARI offers a wide variety of neuropsychological and psychoeducational testing and evaluations through our centers and clinic.
+MARI offers a variety of mental health and behavioral testing and evaluations.
 Testing helps a clinical professional understand why a person may have particular symptoms or behaviors.
 For example:

-- An adult struggling to keep up at work and at home might get evaluated for ADHD.
+• An adult struggling to keep up at work and home might get evaluated for ADHD.

 Client Age Ranges: Adults and Children